 How have the ethnicity categories been decided upon?

 The six main ethnicity categories we have used are those used in the 2001 Census.
 This makes it easier for us to analyse information.
 Additional sub-categories such as “Traveller” or “Romany/Gypsy” have been included as a result of past research in Worcestershire about how people like to describe themselves.
 You can mark more than one box in this section if you want to.

 The information will only be used to monitor services and employment.
 It will not be used to identify you, and no one will contact you because of the answers you give.

 All the information will be stored securely in line with the Data Protection Act 1998.
 Your answers will only be retained for as long as is considered necessary for monitoring purposes and then they will be destroyed.

 No, you don’t have to answer any question if you prefer not to.
 However as the results will be kept strictly confidential, and it may help us to improve our services, we would encourage you to answer as many questions as possible.

 The Public Sector Equality Duty

-The public sector Equality Duty (PSED) requires public bodies to have due regard to the need to eliminate discrimination, advance equality of opportunity and foster good relations between different people when carrying out their activities.
+The Public Sector Equality Duty requires public bodies to have due regard to the need to eliminate discrimination, advance equality of opportunity and foster good relations between different people when carrying out their activities.

-You can read more about the Public Sector Equality Duty here.
+Read more about the Public Sector Equality Duty.